alphagov/govuk-design-system/src/components/panel/index.md

 ### Selecting and copying information

-<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Allow users to select and copy text within a panel component.
+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Allow users to select and copy text within a [confirmation page](patterns/confirmation-page/) as well as its panel component.
 For example, users should be able to select and copy a booking number.
 This relates to WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

 Consider offering an option for the user to copy information in the panel component area into their device’s clipboard if there’s information that the user is expected: